PetrusJKruger/2022ProverbsProject/Proverbs_1.md

 Such are the paths of all who go after ill-gotten gain;
 it takes away the life of those who get it.

+<sup>20</sup>
+Out in the open wisdom calls out, she raises her voice in the public square;

+<sup>21</sup>
+on top of the wall she cries out, at the gates leading into the city, she makes her speech:

+<sup>22</sup>
+"How long will you simple ones love your simple ways? how long will mockers delight in mockery and fools hate knowledge?

+<sup>23</sup>
+Repent at my rebuke!
+The I will pour out my heart to you,
+I will make known to you my teachings.

+<sup>24</sup>
+But since you refuse to listen when I call, and no one pays attention when I stretch out my hand,

+<sup>25</sup>
+since you ignore all my advice and do not accept my rebuke,

+<sup>26</sup>
+I in turn will laugh when disaster strikes you;
+I will mock when calamity overtakes you -

+<sup>27</sup>
+when calamity overtakes you like a storm, when disaster washes over you like a whirlwind, when distress and trouble overwhelm you.

+<sup>28</sup>
+"Then they will call to me but I will not answer, they will look for me but will not find me,

+<sup>29</sup>
+Since they hated knowledge
+and did not choose to fear the LORD.

+<sup>30</sup>
+Since they would not accept my advice and spurned my rebuke,

+<sup>31</sup>
+The will eat the fruit of their ways and be filled with the fruit of their schemes

+<sup>32</sup>
+For the waywardness of the simple will kill them, and the complacency of fools will destrou them;

+<sup>33</sup>
+but whoever listens to me will live in safety and be at ease, without fear of harm."